slatedocs/slate/source/index.html.md

 Lumens are an example of a custom asset or token, at they allow us to interact with the Stellar network.
-There are many other types of assets built on top of Stellar, one example is the `EURT` which is a representation of the `EURO` and allow people to do cross-border remittances without incurring in high transaction fees.
-There is also `MOBI` which allow people to use the `Mobius network`, if you hold `MOBI` then your can interact with the applications in the network.
+There are many other types of assets built on top of Stellar, one example is the `EURT` which is a representation of the `EURO` and allows people to do cross-border remittances without incurring in high transaction fees.
+There is also `MOBI` which allows people to use the `Mobius network`, if you hold `MOBI` then your can interact with the applications in their network.

 On the right you can see the JSON representation of a Stellar account.
 Each account has a key called balances, representing the